Canadians overwhelmingly want better value for their health-care dollars, within the

 1 Now the first thing the too often the dishonest, crooked Quebec Hospital Ombudsmen generally does is firstly she refuses to hand me a complaint form, she tries to dissuade me from writing the compliant, by her promising falsely to deal with the matter anyway.. dream on.. she firstly and wrongfully wants no record of my detail complaint on file.

 2: The second thing they do if I do anyway file a written complaint is they may acknowledge some of the complaints, but they generally next never do act upon them, nor review them in full.

 3: The third thing they may do is now acknowledge my complaint in writing and even next lie and said they have dealt with the matters of my complaints fully when it is very obvious they did not do so at all.
 They mostly even have lied and have distorted the matters of my complaints.

-You should be rather be helping, covering up for the already rich professionals, doctors, nurses, pharmacists, but you should be rather helping the sick, the poor and needy persons more… Having such lying and immoral ombudsmen firstly is never acceptable to start of with.
+They should not be rather be helping, covering up for the already rich professionals, doctors, nurses, pharmacists, but they should be rather helping the sick, the poor and needy persons more… Having such lying and immoral ombudsmen firstly is never acceptable to start of with.
 Now what about replacing them all with decent, honest, moral persons in reality and ASAP.
 The bad Health Ministers included now.

 We deserve better services then what we all are getting for what we have already paid for now as well..

 Medicare shouldn’t mean monopoly Globe and Mail – Aug 14, 2011A major problem in Canada’s $192-billion health-care system is accessibility: many patients face long queues and live in doctor-starved areas.
 Despite talk about patient-centred care, the system revolves around those who provide, not receive, …